Sponsored

 For the Victorian working class, lodging in someone else's home was commonplace.
 Drawing on hundreds of coroners' inquests reported in the Victorian press, Living with lodgers traverses England's domestic dwelling lodgings, providing an intimate portrayal of the lives of the inhabitants.Book Synopsis

 For the Victorian working class, lodging in someone else's home was commonplace.
-Yet, despite their prevalence, lodgers and their householders have received little scholarly attention.
-Drawing on hundreds of coroners' inquests reported in the Victorian press, Living with lodgers traverses many domestic dwelling lodgings in England at this time, providing an extraordinary, intimate portrayal of the lives of the inhabitants therein.From the Back Cover
+Drawing on hundreds of coroners' inquests reported in the Victorian press, Living with lodgers traverses England's domestic dwelling lodgings, providing an intimate portrayal of the lives of the inhabitants.From the Back Cover

 Living with lodgers takes readers behind the closed doors of Victorian England's domestic lodgings.
 For the Victorian working class, lodging in someone else's home was commonplace.
 Indeed, at no other time did the lodger occupy such a central place in the home.
 Yet, despite this, lodgers and the households that accommodated them have remained significantly under-researched.
 This is the first book-length study to tell their story.